tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 ## No Argument

-The primary way most people create hashes is not actually using `Hash.new`, but instead created a new hash directly with the `{}` syntax (the implicit form).
+The primary way most people create hashes is not actually by using `Hash.new`.
+Instead, most hashes are created with the implicit form syntax (`{}`).
 For the purposes of handling missing keys, this behaves the same as `Hash.new`.

 When you use `Hash.new` with no arguments (or the `{}` syntax).
 The hash will return `nil` if a key does not exist.